senad-d/senad-d.github.io/_posts/2023-01-25-project-seki-installer.md

 # Installer

+Powerful bash script designed to streamline the process of installing essential software on a fresh Ubuntu installation for your Homelab environment.
+With a comprehensive set of features, SekiInstall empowers users to quickly and effortlessly set up their systems with the necessary tools and services.

 ## For Ubuntu 22.04 LTS (minimized install)

 In this short video you can see the installation process of this script for "Basic install" and OpenVPN installation with SSL certificate, user and configuration download link.